EricCasey/Linkedin-Growth-Hack-V2/README.md

 Anyway, the first iteration of this tool was [Galaxy-Screen-Scripts](https://github.com/EricCasey/Galaxy-Screen-Scripts) and was simply a thumb-recorded screen script using a program that was typically used at the time to make bots for Farmville.
 All I had to do was search for something like 'recruiter london', start the script, and it would view 1 profile every 2 seconds (to let the page load).
 It got me the 500+ then I stopped, in fear of getting banned.

 **This time though...** I'm going all in using what I've learned since then, and doing my best to document it.
+Maybe I'll make enough waves to get banned, maybe not.

 (If I have results they'll be in ./results.ipynb)

+### Recommendations

+Linkedin could mitigate this by...

 ### See It In Action

 <center>
-*gif here
+* gif here
 <img scr=""/>
 </center>